 Comments and suggestions to improve the plugin are always welcome — please open a ticket if you have any ideas you would like to share with us. ;-)

-BuddyPress is not well integrated with the WordPress core functions, so there is a specific BuddyPress Integration notes available to help you overcome some BuddyPress limitations.
+BuddyPress is not well integrated with the WordPress core functions, so there are specific BuddyPress Integration Notes available to help you overcome some BuddyPress limitations.

-The WooCommerce plugin provides incomplete Schema markup for Google's Product Rich Results -- luckily the WPSSO Core Premium plugin and its WPSSO JSON Premium add-on provides extensive, complete, and correct Facebook Product meta tags and Schema product markup for Google, including additional product images, product variations, product attributes (brand, color, condition, EAN, dimensions, GTIN-8/12/13/14, ISBN, material, MPN, size, SKU, weight, etc), product reviews, product ratings, sale start / end dates, sale prices, pre-tax prices, VAT prices, and much, much more (see an example test product).
+The WooCommerce plugin is known to provide incomplete Schema markup for Google.
+The WPSSO Core Premium plugin and its WPSSO JSON Premium add-on provide a far better solution by offering complete Facebook / Pinterest Product meta tags and Schema Product markup for Google Rich Results / Rich Snippets — including additional product images, product variations, product attributes (brand, color, condition, EAN, dimensions, GTIN-8/12/13/14, ISBN, material, MPN, size, SKU, weight, etc), product reviews, product ratings, sale start / end dates, sale prices, pre-tax prices, VAT prices, and much, much more (see an example WooCommerce test product).

 Developers and WebSite Designers